syncfusion-content/xamarin-docs/Xamarin/ListView/Overview.md

 # Xamarin ListView (SfListView) Overview

 The SfListView for Xamarin.Forms renders set of data items with Xamarin.Forms views or custom templates.
 Data can be grouped, sorted, and filtered with ease.
+The following table lists the key features of the Treeview control in Xamarin.Forms.

 <table>
 <tr>
 <th>Features</th>
-<th>Xamarin.Forms<br/>(Android, iOS ,UWP ,WPF and MacOS)</th>
+<th>Xamarin.Forms<br/>(Android, iOS ,UWP ,WPF, and MacOS)</th>
 </tr>
 <tr>
 <td>Scrolling</td>